OnTheGoSystems/buddypress-multilingual/readme.txt

 * Fixed strict standards warning for PHP 5.6
 * Fixed regex for stripping language from bp_uri
 * Fixed field tabs on profile screen
+* Fixed profile view for radio and checkboxes fields
+* Fixed profile view for fields that have values starting with number
 * Added ability to switch off verbose rules

 = 1.5.1 =